SummerA0318/cse15l-lab-reports/Lab-Report-1.md

 I followed this tutorial [link](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit) How to Reset your Password to change my password first with chrome.
 Then I open the app terminal on my mac.
 I use the ssh command which can login to the remote account by `ssh cs15lfa22pr@ieng6.ucsd.edu` to login to my remote account with my new password.
 The "cs15lfa22pr@ieng6.ucsd.edu" is the name of my remote server on a UCSD computer while "cs15lfa22pr" is my username specific for this class.

-This is the screenshot of using the ssh command to login to my remote computer.
+This is the screenshot of using the ssh command to login to my remote computer

 ![image](https://user-images.githubusercontent.com/114268165/193387757-0edf2fad-0554-44aa-ac12-06729532f11f.jpg)